rblack42/VMdemo/docs/Vagrant.rst

 Create a new VagrantFile
 ========================

-The default ``VagrantFIle`` created by the Vagrant_ tool is full of comments describing the various entries.
+The default ``VagrantFile`` created by the Vagrant_ tool is full of comments describing the various entries.
 I like to prune this to just the essentials.
-Here is the file needed to configure this machine for mu COSC2425 class:
+Here is the file needed to configure this machine for my COSC2425 class:

 ..  literalinclude::    /_code/VMtest/VagrantFile